Frieze (textile): History

 Panni frisi, "Frisian cloths", appear in medieval inventories and other documents.
 Frieze was woven in the English Midlands and Wales, and in Ireland from the fourteenth century, and later in Holland as well.
 A similar textile is baize.
 In Old Norse, such cloth was called vaðmál (wadmal), and lengths of wadmal were a medium of exchange, especially for the poor who had neither cattle nor silver.
 Wadmal could be used to pay property tax.

 In the seventeenth century Frize was applied to linen cloth, apparently as from Frisia, an unconnected usage.

+Frieze became mostly associated with Ireland in the 19th century, as a traditional cloth second only to tweed.
+It was heavily fulled, often in a fulling mill and made of short fibre wool to produce warm and water repellent outer clothing.
+Frieze was the cloth most showcased by the ten Irish woollen exhibitors at the Great Exhibition.
+Daniel O'Connell wore a frieze coat to his first sitting at the Houses of Parliament as a representation of the common Irish people.
 Coarse frieze was manufactured in England for export to Ireland in the nineteenth century.
 "Frieze cloth, a mixed and for the most part an unraised fabric, has been manufactured for a series of years, and continues so to be, probably, in increasing quantity", wrote Samuel Jubb in 1860.
 "This cloth is heavy and sound, rather than fine in quality.
 It is made... almost entirely for the Irish trade" Frieze was to be seen, Jubb noted impassively, worn so threadbare it was reduced to "the merest expression of threads crossing each other at right angles... on the back of an Irish pig-jobber or that of an Irish reaper."
 The Ulster, a long loose overcoat as worn in Ulster, was made of frieze.
 Irish frieze found its way to North America: a stock of hooded coats that was brought to Detroit in 1701 included twenty-three made of frise d'Irlande.